Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Methodology

 \subsection{Project Selection}

-We sample ids of public repositories on GitHub (step~1) uniformly using GitHub's Rest API.
+We sample ids of public repositories on GitHub (step~1) uniformly using GitHub's REST API.
 Given an id, the API returns the next 100 ids of public repositories.
 To sample uniformly, we get the largest project id at the beginning of data collection\footnote{At the time of writing, GitHub assigns repository ids in chronological order.
 To obtain the current maximal id, we create a new repository and query its id; the maximum id for our current dataset was obtained on 24 January 2025.}, and generate a random integer between 0 and this maximal id to get the next following 100 ids.
 The random number generator we use for sampling has a fixed seed to ensure reproducibility.
 In addition to each project id, the API call returns the name of each repository and whether it is a fork.
 Since we are sampling with replacement, we end up with duplicates that we remove after the sampling.
 We also remove forks from the dataset as they bias the results of the study.

-We collect metadata (step~2) for the sampled repositories using GitHub's Rest API.
-The metadata includes the number of lines of code, repository creation date, last push date, number of stars, number of issues, and the primary programming language of the repository.
+We collect metadata (step~2) for the sampled repositories using GitHub's REST API.
+The metadata includes the size of the repository, its creation date, last push date, number of stars, number of issues, and its primary programming language.
 As noted by Kalliamvakou et al.~\cite{kalliamvakouPromisesPerilsMining2014}, one of the challenges in mining GitHub is that a large portion of repositories are not software projects.
 In addition, most of them are inactive and contain very few commits.
-Our target population consists of \emph{nontrivial} or `non-toy' software projects, but defining what is nontrivial is difficult and subject to the authors' interpretation.
+Our target population consists of \emph{nontrivial} or ``non-toy'' software projects, but defining what is nontrivial is difficult and subject to the authors' interpretation.
 As Maj et al.~\cite{majFaultOurStars2024} suggest, it is easier to discard projects we know are \emph{not} part of the population than to define what is in it.

+We exclude a project from our dataset if any of the following hold (step~3): \begin{itemize}[label={--}, itemindent=1ex, leftmargin=1em, itemsep=0ex] \item it is smaller than \SI{50}{\kilo\byte}, \item GitHub does not assign a primary language to it (these are typically templates, or projects containing only documentation or binary files), \item the creation date and last activity date are less than two months apart (so the "age" of the project is less than two months). \end{itemize} The rationale for using age as an exclusion criterion is to avoid including repositories in the population that were \eg{} used for student assignments.
+An alternative or complement to the age is the number of commits, though in practice querying the number of commits using the API is expensive.